Software-Improvement-Group/sigridci/docs/reference/ai-explanations.md

 This amounts to tens of thousands of unique code checks that are performed by the Sigrid platform.
 Generative AI is used as a solution to ensure each and every finding in every technology in Sigrid is presented with a detailed explanation of the problem at hand as well as with actionable and technology-specific mitigation advice.

-## Where can I find AI explanations
+## Where can I find AI explanations?
 You can find several AI explanations through out the platform.
 Sigrid capabilities that have already been covered by AI explanations are:
 - Maintainability Refactoring Candidates